-It's a classic conundrum for any graphic designer: picking two (or more) typefaces that set each other off, don't fight the eye for attention, and harmonise without becoming homogenous and dull is tough for graphic designers.
+It's a classic conundrum for any graphic designer: finding font pairings that set each other off, don't fight the eye for attention, and harmonise without becoming homogenous and dull is tough for graphic designers.
 The age-old rule goes as follows: concord or contrast, but don't conflict.

 A good superfamily will include serif and a sans-serif version of the same typeface: famous examples include Lucida/Lucida Sans and Meta/Meta Sans.

 As a designer, the important thing is to establish a clear hierarchy.
-This could be as simple as varying size and weight of the same typeface, but where the typeface varies, that's where careful pairing is crucial.
+This could be as simple as varying size and weight of the same typeface, but where the typeface varies, that's where careful font pairing is crucial.
 If you have a display face packed with unique personality, you'll need something more neutral to do the hard work.

 Of course, 'serif' and 'sans serif' are themselves broad classifications – each split into several sub-categories.
 Generally speaking, Old Style serifs such as Bembo, Caslon and Garamond will combine well with Humanist sans serifs, such as Gill Sans and Lucida Grande.